18 email marketing performance metrics for improved campaign tracking

 MailerCheck’s Inbox Placement feature tests your email against the inboxes of the most popular ISPs while Email Insights scans your message for technical and content issues.

-Valid emails: Woohoo clean, healthy and verified.
+Valid emails: Emails that are clean, healthy and verified.
 The higher the number of valid emails the healthier your list.

 Catch-all emails: Emails in the catch-all category are risky, as the mail server will accept messages, however, the email address might not belong to a real person.

-Role-based: These are real email addresses, however, they may belong to a department or group of people rather than an individual.
+Role-based: These are real email addresses that typically belong to a department or group of people rather than an individual.

 Syntax-error: Oops, these email addresses are not valid.